CalSol/braintrain/lab2.md

 ## Objectives
 Objectives
-- Learn the mbed CAN API and the basic underlying principles/
+- Learn the mbed CAN API and the basic underlying principles
 - Learn about and use the different multitasking models on a CAN node.

 ## Introduction